Introduction

 An API Step is a type of step in Hilos flows that allows you to make HTTP requests to external APIs.
 You can configure the API Step to send data to or retrieve data from other systems, enabling seamless integration between Hilos and your existing tools.
 The API Step supports various HTTP methods, including GET, POST, PATCH, and DELETE, and allows you to customize headers, query parameters, and request bodies.How to Configure an API Step

-To configure an API Step, follow these steps:1
+To configure an API Step, follow these steps:Add an API Step

 In the flow editor, click on the

-+ button to add a new step and select “Connect API” from the list of step types.2
++ button to add a new step and select “Connect API” from the list of step types.Choose the HTTP Method

 Select the appropriate HTTP method (GET, POST, PATCH, DELETE) based on your use case.